-During the past few years, the popular press has reported many stories about adults who suddenly remember having been abused as children.
-Some media reports have emphasized the unusual circumstances or content of such "recovered memories" while other reports have declared that the "recovery" of memories of abuse is false for a variety of reasons.
+The popular press has reported many stories about adults who suddenly remember having been abused as children.
+Some media reports have emphasized the unusual circumstances or content of such recovered memories while other reports have declared that the "recovery" of memories of abuse is false for a variety of reasons.
 Little in the press, however, has dealt with the science relating to memories of childhood trauma.

 Scientists believe that recovered memories - including recovered memories of childhood trauma - are not always accurate.
 When people remember childhood trauma and later say their memory was wrong, there is no way to know which memory was accurate - the one that claims the trauma happened or the one that claims it did not.